 If you think of your domain name as a cell phone, then your web hosting is your cell phone carrier (Verizon, AT&T, etc.).
 Web hosting is the service that actually delivers all the information that’s on your website to users.
 That might sound complicated, but a good host has plenty of resources and people to help you get everything set up.
 And once it’s set up, you’ll never really need to know much else.
 As long as you use a good hosting company, that is.

-For our web hosting, I use BigScoots managed WordPress hosting (<– that’s our affiliate link) and can’t recommend them highly enough.
+For our web hosting, I use BigScoots managed WordPress hosting ( and can’t recommend them highly enough.
 Our main blog has seen nearly 10M pageviews in 2020 and our basic starter plan with BigScoots has supported all that traffic like a champ.
 Not to mention, their support makes Chick-Fil-A look like Chump-Fil-A. They respond within minutes and have helped me with way more than they should.
 I’ve seriously emailed them to tell them I don’t pay enough.

 BigScoots also has a great guide on their blog on installing and setting up WordPress, which covers everything from buying a domain to getting your site up and running.